EmergentSoftware/SQL-Server-Development-Assessment/docs/findings/NamingConventions.md

 ## Using Reserved Words in Name
 **Check Id:** 4

 Using reserved or future reserved words makes code more difficult to read, can cause problems to code formatters, and can cause errors when writing code.

+Sometimes SSMS will color code a word making you think it is a reserved keyword.
+It might just be a "special" word that is used in a database backup function somewhere.
+Check the Reserved Keyword link below.
+If the highlighted word in SSMS is not on the current or future reserved list, you are safe to use it as an object name.

 - See [Reserved Keywords](https://docs.microsoft.com/en-us/sql/t-sql/language-elements/reserved-keywords-transact-sql)